50 BC-AD 50

 Given in honor of Arthur Fleischman by his parents, Barbara and Lawrence Fleischman 1995.9

-The bronze figure of Dionysos, the god of wine, the theater, and the mysteries, is presented in a style recalling Archaic Greek art, most noticeably in the stiff pose and trimmed beard.
-The disk attached at the top of the head suggests that this figure was once part of an ornate piece of furniture.
-The base was not originally designed to support the figure.
+This bronze figure of Dionysos, the god of wine, theater, and the mysteries, is presented in a style recalling Archaic Greek art, most noticeably in his stiff pose and trimmed beard.
+The more naturalistic folds of his garment speak to a later date, in the Roman period.
+The disk attached at the top of the head suggests that this figure was once part of an ornate piece of furniture, perhaps a stand or support.
+In his right hand, the god likely held a kantharos or other attribute.
+He would have been further embellished with inlaid copper (lips), silver (whites of eyes), and perhaps gilding (garment).

 To request more information about this object, study images, or bibliography, contact the Ingalls Library Reference Desk.